PresentKim/git-resource-viewer/README.md

-# Repo Image Viewer
+# Git Resource Viewer

-A react web application for previewing images from a given GitHub repository URL.
+A single-page web app for previewing image files from a github repository URL

 ## 🚀 Features